+- 1 Output off, direction = up

+- 2 Output on, direction = down

+- AXP[TM] models display will show down arrow.

+- ST models the normal scrub on indicator will be green.

-- 1 Output off, direction = up - 2 Output on, direction = down (Display will show down arrow) - 3 Output off, direction = down - 4 Output on, direction = up (Display will show up arrow)
+- 3 Output off, direction = down

+- 4 Output on, direction = up

+- AXP[TM] models display will show up arrow.

+- ST models the normal scrub on indicator will be yellow.

 When the output is in state 1, the actuator output is turned off.
 The scrub pressure decrease indicator should be off.
 If the indicator is flashing green, this indicates that the control is sensing current flow through the actuator (shorted output driver, control error).
 If the scrub pressure decrease switch was the last switch pressed, it is possible to momentarily activate the actuator output using the wand switch.
 This can be used to jog the actuator to allow precise positioning of the actuator.
-NOTE: the actuator can only move in this situation if it is not at its up limit.
+Note: the actuator can only move in this situation if it is not at its up limit.